Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 With Point of Interest metrics now readily available from the Snowflake Marketplace without any ETL required, let's start on our Geospatial analysis journey.

 ### Step 1 - Creating a Geography Point
-Latitude and Longitude are two building block POI metrics we now have access to thanks for SafeGraph.
+Latitude and Longitude are two building block POI metrics we now have access to thanks to SafeGraph.

 Please execute the next two queries to re-assume to `tb_data_engineer` role and create our Geography Point leveraging the [ST_MAKEPOINT/ST_POINT](https://docs.snowflake.com/en/sql-reference/functions/st_makepoint) function.